-It is proposed that where studies are undertaken for the 2025 GPSRR, the following system parameters will be considered when assessing the response of the power system for each priority risk:
+The 2025 GPSRR studies will consider the following system parameters when assessing the response of the power system for each priority risk:

-- Violation of voltage and frequency operating standards. - Performance of generators, FRT of the IBR units and DPV disconnections. - · Response of EFCS and SPS relevant to the contingency. - Voltage, frequency, and transmission line flow instabilities. - · Indications in the results towards insufficiencies in system strength or inertia. - · High RoCoF conditions.
+- Violation of voltage and frequency operating standards. - Performance of generators, FRT of the IBR units and DPV disconnections. - Response of EFCS and SPS relevant to the contingency. - · Voltage, frequency, and transmission line flow instabilities. - Indications in the results towards insufficiencies in system strength or inertia. - · High RoCoF conditions.